micahlt/curriculum-introduction-to-html/Lesson_1.md

 The IDE will automatically open the file.
 Now you can start writing your first web page!

 ## 1.2 - Getting Started
 As was mentioned earlier, HTML is not the only language on the Internet, so we need to tell the _web browser_ what language we're writing in.
 A web browser is a program on your computer such as Google Chrome, Brave, Microsoft Edge, Firefox, or Opera that has the ability to read and display different markup languages.
-To tell the browser that we want to write HTML, we open the following tag:
+To tell the browser that we want to write HTML, we type the following tag:
 ```html
 <!DOCTYPE html>
 ```
-This syntax (or  is a little wacky, but it's probably the weirdest you'll experience in this course.
+This syntax (or way of writing a programming language) is a little wacky, but it's probably the weirdest you'll experience in this course.
+The closing tag to end an HTML document is simply `</html>`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3NjE1NDk4N119
+eyJoaXN0b3J5IjpbMTA5MTcxNjQ1OV19
 -->